TransportServer resources

 TLS

 The tls field defines TLS configuration for a TransportServer.
-Please note the current implementation supports TLS termination on multiple ports, where each application owns a dedicated port - the Ingress Controller terminates TLS connections on each port, where each application uses its own cert/key, and routes connections to appropriate application (service) based on that incoming port (any TLS connection regardless of the SNI on a port will be routed to the application that corresponds to that port).
+Please note the current implementation supports TLS termination on multiple ports, where each application owns a dedicated port - NGINX Ingress Controller terminates TLS connections on each port, where each application uses its own cert/key, and routes connections to appropriate application (service) based on that incoming port (any TLS connection regardless of the SNI on a port will be routed to the application that corresponds to that port).
 An example configuration is shown below:

 secret: cafe-secret